conda-forge/r-labelled-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Work with labelled data imported from 'SPSS' or 'Stata' with 'haven' or 'foreign'.
+This package provides useful functions to deal with "haven_labelled" and "haven_labelled_spss" classes introduced by 'haven' package.